The Farmers

 Warren, VT

 Joe Bossen, founder and owner of Vermont Bean Crafters and co-owner of All Souls Tortilleria, purchased this property in 2021 becoming the third steward of this conserved historic Valley farm.
 Joe is deeply committed to food justice, plant-based diets, and local food systems.
-He has a strong sense of community and sees Muddy Boots CSA as great addition to his long term vision for the farm.
+He has a strong sense of community and sees Muddy Boots CSA as an important cornerstone of his long term vision for the farm.

 Thanks to Joe and his businesses, several times throughout the season we will have available for sale regionally grown dried beans and as well as frozen veggie burgers.
 This is a great way to round out dinner for CSA pick-up day!
-Joe has exciting plans for the farm including perennial crops of apples, hazelnuts and berries in addition to vegetables that will be used in his products.
+Joe has exciting plans for the farm including perennial crops of apples, hazelnuts and berries in addition to vegetables that will be used in his products and included in our CSA Shares.

 Follow Vermont Bean Crafters on Facebook